 The median gender pay gap shows the middle point of the group.
 So if all colleagues within the company were lined up in a female line and a male line, in order of pay, the median pay gap is the difference between the hourly rate of pay for the woman in the middle compared with the hourly rate of pay for the man in the middle.
-The impact of the pandemic is clear to see.

-The actual mean gender pay gap for 2020 shows our male pay to be 17.4% higher than our female pay.
-However, if the effect of furlough is stripped out, the underlying mean pay gap shows female pay to be 19.8% higher than male pay, in line with the 2019 position.
+The Gender Pay Gap for 2020 was significantly impacted by the COVID pandemic.
+The actual mean Gender Pay Gap for 2020 showed male pay to be 17.4% higher than female pay.
+However, when the effect of furlough was stripped out, the underlying mean pay gap showed female pay to be 19.8% higher than male pay, in line with the position in both 2019 and 2021.